gjrich/buzzline-07-gjrich/README.md

 We use SQLite, but the example could be altered to work with MySQL, PostgreSQL, or MongoDB.

-By using producer_gjrich.py and consumer_gjrich.py, the custom medieval messages produced by this environment are
+By using producer_gjrich.py and consumer_gjrich.py, the custom medieval messages produced by this environment are analyzed to determine the count of each letter.

+For each randomly produced message, a count of each letter is then built in the database.